maskerTim/GemeloEyes/README.md

 # psMonitor
-The project for process performance monitor.
+The project for performance monitor.
 Currently that's only CPU and Memory monitor for sample.
 > In the future it will be modified the name-- **GemeloEyes**
+> Now just only **DeviceMonitor** can run, then **ProcessMonitor** is still repaired.
+Understand what DeviceMonitor and ProcessMonitor are, please go to [Design Blueprint](#design-blueprint)

 ## Prerequisite
 In this project that used: